microsoft/WhatTheHack/044-AzureIntegrationServices-APIMwithFunctions/README.md

 # Azure Integration Services - API Management with Function Apps

 ## Introduction
-The Azure Integration Services will take you on lap around the world of enterprise integration in Azure.
+The Azure Integration Services (AIS) Hack will provide you a deep dive experience in building a solution to seamlessly connect apps to services whether hosted on premises or in the cloud.
+This hack - the first of many series - will enable participants to solve common business scenarios our customers face when building AIS from ground-up, from deploying, configuring and securing API management and its backend services.

 ## Learning Objectives
-In this hack you will be solving common business scenario our customers face when building integration solution in Azure from ground-up.
-The goal of this hack is to adopt what are the best practices for deploying, configuring and securing integration services, which includes:
+In this hack, the participants will learn how to build an integration solutin using API Management and Function Apps.
+This involves the following:

-1. Authoring Bicep templates to build an APIM + backend services hosted in Function Apps
+1. Authoring Bicep templates to build API Management Service and backend APIs hosted in Function Apps
 2. Creating CI/CD pipeline to deploy environment
 3. Securing backend API services via OAuth
 4. Securing backend API services over the VNET